rigelk/videojs-vtt-thumbnails/README.md

 # videojs-vtt-thumbnails

 Video.js plugin that displays thumbnails on progress bar hover, driven by external VTT files.
 Based on [this JW Player spec](https://support.jwplayer.com/customer/portal/articles/1407439-adding-preview-thumbnails).
-Note, this plugin currently only supports sprited thumbnails.

-Note: Plugin hides the default skin's mouse display timestamp on hover.
+This plugin supports both sprited and single images.
+If more than one image is given per second, a single image among them will be used.

 ## Table of Contents